OlivierLD/raspberry-coffee/Monitor-Battery/README.md

   - In the Security tab, enter your Adafruit-IO username and password.
 - Topic: `olivierld/feeds/battery-pi` Make sure your user-name precedes the feed name.

+Node-RED is a great product.
+It has **a lot** of possibilities, that go way beyond what me just mention here.
+You could for example get the data, and log them into a SQLite DB; A node is ready for you to use it.

 ### Next?